kstar/adventures.github.io/docs/OR__202509_EasternSierra_Part1.md

 I stayed on the southern meridian for a while as is typical of my workflow in the fall, to harvest some of the delicious galaxies over there.
 I probably had observed the <x-dso>Grus Quartet</x-dso> as a teenager, but had no logs of it. <x-dso>NGC 7582</x-dso>, <x-dso>NGC 7599</x-dso> and <x-dso>NGC 7590</x-dso> were all seen in the same ~43' FOV of my widest eyepiece, a 21mm Ethos. <x-dso>NGC 7552</x-dso> was not far away.

-Then came galaxy chain <x-dso>VV 167</x-dso> also known as Arp 325, which I have observed several times earlier in several instruments but wanted to see in the 28-inch.
+Then came galaxy chain <x-dso>VV 167</x-dso> also known as Arp 325, which I have observed several times earlier in several instruments but wanted to re-observe in the 28-inch to see if I could do better.
 I was only able to pick out two of the cores out of five.

 As Fomalhaut was transiting the southern meridian, I remembered <x-dso>NGC 7293</x-dso> the Helix Nebula, which lies not far.
 Having never seen it through the 28", I decided to take a look.
 Wow!
 What a fantastic view!!
 There was so much subtle structure in the bright and huge planetary nebula!
 I felt compelled to spend some time sketching it and here is my result: